22 Considerations for Improving Natural Search Performance

 Copywriting and content refresh: Adding one word or phrase in the right place can increase visibility for a particular keyword.
 Be careful in your approach, and consider the human element, no matter how tempting it is to over-tweak.

-Start the process of cataloging multiple redirects and campaign URLs now, and set up permanent redirects to make it easier for the engines to find the “real” URL.
+Address canonicalization issues: Start the process of cataloging multiple redirects and campaign URLs now, and set up permanent redirects to make it easier for the engines to find the “real” URL.

-Step back and take a look at everything you are getting now from the natural search engines in terms of traffic, rankings and bottom line revenue.
+Assess your search equity prior to site redesign: Step back and take a look at everything you are getting now from the natural search engines in terms of traffic, rankings and bottom line revenue.
 Your analysis should serve as a guide to the potential impact of any future site changes or redesigns, and will help you make a business case for natural search optimization, if needed.

-Be on the lookout for digital content currently available within your organization (video, images, PDFs, etc.), and get it optimized and online when it fits your Web and natural search strategies.
+Round up and optimize digital assets: Be on the lookout for digital content currently available within your organization (video, images, PDFs, etc.), and get it optimized and online when it fits your Web and natural search strategies.

 Optimize PDFs: Approach this as more of an educational effort with your content creators to ensure that future production of PDF documents will be search-friendly.